cyberbotics/webots-doc/guide/the-3d-window.md

 #### Axis-aligned handles

-When a solid object is selected, some arrow-shaped handles appear in the 3D window (see ).
+When a solid object is selected, some arrow-shaped handles appear in the 3D window (see [this figure](the-3d-window.md#axis-aligned-handles-to-move-solid-objects)).
 These handles can be used to translate and rotate the object along the corresponding axis.
 For moving the object you can simply click on the handle and drag it to the desired position.
-A label will show the currect relative translation or rotation during the movement, as shown in .
+A label will show the currect relative translation or rotation during the movement, as shown in [this figure](the-3d-window.md#labels-displaying-relative-translation-and-rotation-when-moving-objects-with-handles).

 If the Control key (Ctrl), the handles for resizing the solid object will be displayed instead of translation and rotation handles.
 These resize handles can